babla45/status_for_solved_cf_problem_extension/readme.md

 # Codeforces Solved Status Extension

-A Chrome extension that shows whether problems have been solved by a specific user on Codeforces submission pages.
+A Chrome extension that shows whether problems have been solved by a specific user on Codeforces submission pages and problemset pages.

 ## Features

 - **Multi-user support**: Check solved status for any Codeforces user
 - **Submissions page integration**: Works on any user's submissions page
+- **Problemset page integration**: Works on the main problemset page showing all problems
 - **Visual indicators**: Green ✓ for solved problems, Red ✗ for unsolved problems
 - **Contest and Gym support**: Shows status for both contest and gym problems (gym status may be limited due to API restrictions)
 - **Configurable username**: Easy-to-use popup interface for changing the target user